 - We are helping displaced Iraqis recover lost documentation necessary to access government services and move freely without fear of arrest.

-- We are identifying separated families and unaccompanied children, and referring people who have been traumatized by violence for counseling.
+- We are identifying separated families and unaccompanied children, and referring people who have been traumatised by violence for counselling.